1601-mma2013/The-Journey-of-Life/README.md

 ####a.
 Form factor, posture and input methods

 ####Form factor:
-        This a sensor device and an application mobile phone.
+        A sensor device and an application mobile phone.

 ####Posture:
         The mode of attention are emotions of autistic child.

 ####Input methods:
-        This sensor detect the emotions and the application is uses buttons .
+        This sensor detect the emotions and the application is using mobile phone.

 ####b.Functional and data elements